-The new CEO is a Director of the Croydon Headteachers' Association Limited and of Riddlesdown CRe8 Limited.
-He is also a governor at Croydon College.
-These are also voluntary and unremunerated positions for the benefit of wider education provision.
+The CEO is a Director of the Croydon Headteachers' Association Limited and of Riddlesdown CRe8 Limited.
+He was also a governor at Croydon College until 31st August 2023.
+These are voluntary and unremunerated positions for the benefit of wider education provision.